United States

 For same- and opposite-sex and elderly couples.

 Note: The City Council voted 7-0 for the benefits on June 4, 2007.
-Implimentation possible
+Implementation possible

 by August 2007, depending on the speed of the human-resources department and negotiations